pbnath/kubernetes-the-hard-way/docs/08-bootstrapping-kubernetes-controllers.md

 In this section you will provision an external load balancer to front the Kubernetes API Servers.
 The `kubernetes-the-hard-way` static IP address will be attached to the resulting load balancer.

+Make sure you enter the below commands on the `loadbalancer` host by first sshing into it.

 ### Provision a Network Load Balancer